 Scott Dereckson is a household name in American horror cinema, having directed creepy films such as Sinister, The Exorcism of Emily Rose and Deliver Us from Evil.
 After a brief stint with Marvel, Dereckson returns to his horror roots with The Black Phone, a horror thriller starring Ethan Hawke, Jeremy Davies and Mason Thames.

 The Black Phone takes place in Denver where a masked killer known only as The Grabber has begun kidnapping and murdering unsuspecting children.
-As the police struggle to prevent each new kidnapping, siblings Finney and go about their lives, unbeknownst that one of them is about to be next.
-When 13 year old Finney is captured by the killer, Finney will have to rely not only on his ingenuity but also on help from unexpected places as he struggles to stay alive long enough for the police to discover where he and the other survivors are being held.
+As the police struggle to prevent each new kidnapping.
+When 13-year-old Finney is captured by the killer, Finney will have to rely not only on his ingenuity but also on help from unexpected places as he struggles to stay alive long enough for the police to discover where he and the other survivors are being held.

-The central premise of a masked killer kidnapping children might have been done to death before but where the film really creatively shines is how the victim outsmarts the antagonist.
-Dereckson allows the main character to seek help from unexpected places, places which horror aficionados will not expect.
-It is clear that the makers behind the project took a long, hard look at the genre and decided to come up with something fresh and exciting to ensure they created something original.
+The central premise of a masked killer kidnapping children might have been done to death before in classic horror films, but where the film really creatively shines is how the victim outsmarts the antagonist.
+Dereckson allows the main character to seek help from unexpected places, places that horror aficionados will not expect.
+It is clear that the makers behind the project took a long, hard look at the genre, classic horror films, and decided to come up with something fresh and exciting to ensure they created something original.
 Masked villains have been the staple of horror cinema for over fifty years now and what Dereckson has done to elevate the genre therefore deserves special acclaim.

 In the acting department, the child actors do their best but leave a lot to be desired.
-There have been some truly great child actor performances in horror films in the past decade but viewers may find no comparative performance here.
-However, not to worry as veteran thespian Ethan Hawke delivers a mesmerising performance as the deranged and disturbed masked killer.
+There have been some truly great child actor performances in classic horror films in the past decade but viewers may find no comparative performance here.
+However, do not worry as veteran thespian Ethan Hawke delivers a mesmerizing performance as the deranged and disturbed masked killer.
 With his motives only becoming clear by the end, Hawke’s The Grabber is a terrifying incarnation.
 Not only is he brutal but he is also fairly intelligent; a deadly combination when it comes to a horror movie antagonist.
-As the cat and mouse game between The Grabber and Finney escalates, the two employ a variety of mental and creative tricks to bring the other to their knees.
+As the cat-and-mouse game between The Grabber and Finney escalates, the two employ a variety of mental and creative tricks to bring the other to their knees.